arober19/Cancellation-Page-A-B-Testing-Analysis/README.md

 ### Question 4:Is a user that must call-in more likely to produce a higher chargeback rate(CHARGEBACKs/REBILLs)?

 ## Future Work
 Including, datetime data would provide further context for this statistical analysis.
 Additionally, more investigation into the the users with multiple transactions could provide profitable insights.
-In hindsight, I also would have like to do an analysis on the proper sample sizes for this ind of test and to determine whether a balanced dataset would be more beneficial in this A/B test.
+In hindsight, I also would have like to do an analysis on the proper sample sizes for this kind of test and to determine whether a balanced dataset would be more beneficial.